Eps3.4 runtime-error.r00: Plot

-With no memory of the past four days, Elliot goes to work the day of the UN vote.
+With no memory of the past four days, and on the day of the UN vote, Elliot goes into work.
 He realizes he's been fired and that Stage 2 is going to happen today.
 He tries to evade security to shut it down, but is caught and escorted out.
 He tries calling in a bomb threat to get the target building evacuated, while a large gathering of anti E Corp protesters gathers at headquarters.

-Darlene appears, admitting she's working with the FBI and that Angela is working with Mr. Robot, helping Elliot remember his lost days.
+Darlene appears, admitting she's working with the FBI and that Angela is working with Mr. Robot, which helps Elliot remember his “lost” days.
 The protesters break into E Corp, terrifying the workers.
-Irving calls Angela, stating that the riot is a distraction so they can send Elliot to copy important data from an HSM in a secure room as a prerequisite to Stage 2.
-Angela hears that the UN agreed to the annexation, then is approached by a suspicious security guard.
+Irving calls Angela, stating that the riot is a distraction so they can send Elliot in to copy important data from a hardware security module in a secure room as a prerequisite to Stage 2.

+Angela hears that the UN agreed to China’s annexation of the Congo, then is approached by a suspicious security guard.
 She attracts the protesters, who attack the security guard, so she can complete the assignment intended for Elliot, then passes the data to a Dark Army agent.
 Elliot confronts her in the chaos, asking if there's something she needs to tell him.